How to reconcile your OHIP medical claims

 1. On the dashboard under REPORTS & FORMS ->select "Basic Reports" -> select “Claim Summary Payment (Current Month)”

-2. This report will show all information about the users current month paid/unpaid claims.
-There is an option to export as Excel file to save it for personal records.
-From download drop down menu (see screenshot) -> select “Excel Worksheet”.
+2. This report will show all information about the user's current month paid/unpaid claims.
+There is an option to export as an Excel file to save it for personal records.
+From the download drop-down menu (see screenshot) -> select “Excel Worksheet”.

 5. Scroll to the very bottom of your report to see all MoH explanation codes descriptions.

 6. At the bottom of your report you also will find summary totals of your claims:

 a) Accounting transactions – Will show an amount if there are few claims that were not processed.
 MoH has forwarded you $XXXX as your claims have been submitted on time (before the 18th).
 This amount will be reduced next month when the unprocessed claims are paid.

 c) Grand Total is the amount that will be paid to the user.